LFd3v/yadm/README.md

 This fork adds a install script that can be used to install `yadm` and then clone your dotfiles from a remote repo.
 No `root` needed, the install script should be easy to verify as safe, and there is a confirmation prompt before anything that could cause problems.
 The only requirements are `bash`, `git` and `curl`.
 A symbolic link to [`yadm`](yadm) will be created in `~/bin` if it exists, or in `~/.local/bin` otherwise, as well as a symbolic link to [`yadm.1`](yadm.md) file will be created in `~/.local/share/man/man1` in order to be able to access the `man` page after the installation.

-    # Default installation to yadm in the current directory
+    # Default installation creates a yadm directory in the current path
     bash <(curl -sSL https://git.envs.net/lfdev/yadm-install/raw/branch/master/install.sh)

-    # Default installation using the shortened URL (open it first to verify it is the same as above,if wanted)
+    # Default installation using the shortened URL (if wanted, verify the URL contents first using curl or a browser)
     bash <(curl -sSL https://envs.sh/Q_C)

-    # Installation using the shortened URL to a custom path (this also works with the full URL)
+    # Installation using the shortened URL and a custom path (full URL also supports a custom path)
     bash <(curl -sSL https://envs.sh/Q_C) /path/to/install  # installs to /path/to/install/yadm
     bash <(curl -sSL https://envs.sh/Q_C) relative/path     # installs to $PWD/relative/path/yadm

-Of course, it is possible to download [`install.sh`](install.sh) (or the source code) and then run the script locally.
+Of course, it is possible to download [`install.sh`](install.sh) or the source code, and then run the script locally.
 In this case, one may also change `CLONE_URL` inside the script to point to the [upstream repo][] if desired.
-It is also possible to change the repo origin to upstream after the installation and pull future updates from it instead:
+It is also possible to change the repo origin to upstream after the installation and pull future updates from it instead (it will detele the installation script tho):

     cd /path/to/yadm                                        # enter repo directory
     git remote set-url origin https://github.com/TheLocehiliosan/yadm.git
     git pull origin master --rebase
     git pull origin master                                  # or simply git pull for future updates

-I plan to keep this repo up-to-date with upstream whenever there is a new `yadm` release.
+It is planned to update this miror whenever there is a new `yadm` version.
+Current and older versions can be found in the [Releases][] page, but the installation script will always install the current repo version.

 ## A very quick tour